 Do you have any more tips for keeping your children safe on Halloween?

-This post is sponsored by Energizer.
+Energizer sponsored and inspired this post.
 As always, all opinions are mine alone.